deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 Everybody looked at one another.
 That fact hadn't yet come up in conversation—it was hitherto unknown to Sean, and judging from their expressions, to Charlotte and Ben too.

-Sean cleared his throat. "…You were?"
+Sean cleared his throat. "...You were?"

 Ava's expression was the awkward look of somebody who'd not intended to share that particular information.
-"Uh…yeah.
-We were on vacation in Florida when…well.
+"Uh...yeah.
+We were on vacation in Florida when...well.
 Yeah."

 "Ava—" Ben began.

 "No sympathy, please."
 Ava sighed.
 "I've dealt with it, okay?
-I lost my family and my friends, and the only reason I'm not dead too is because I was on vacation with Adam and his dad, but I've…I'm dealing with it.
+I lost my family and my friends, and the only reason I'm not dead too is because I was on vacation with Adam and his dad, but I've...I'm dealing with it.
 I don't need sympathy."

-"…If you're sure."
+"...If you're sure."
 Sean agreed.

-"Let's just…HOW am I a country girl?"
+"Let's just...HOW am I a country girl?"

-"Just like…not having live streams, not knowing about nanotattoos.
+"Just like...not having live streams, not knowing about nanotattoos.
 That sort of thing."
 Ben told her.

-"Yeah, but Cimbrean's not, like…we're not *yokels*!"
+"Yeah, but Cimbrean's not, like...we're not *yokels*!"
 Ava protested.

 "Yeah, but you know how the country always gets the new things way after the cities do, and the cities have got *new* new things by then?
 Phone network coverage, broadband, digital radio, that kind of thing?
 That's what it's like with Cimbrean and Earth."
 Sean told her.